Entrepreneur, Producer & Product Growth Executive.

-Naomi is an Entrepreneur & Producer, specialising in Marketing and has an interest in behavioural and psychologically driven content.
+Naomi is a TECHNOLOGY Entrepreneur & Producer specialising in PRODUCT Marketing.
+SHE is interested in behavioural and psychologically driven CONTENT & PRODUCT GROWTH STRATEGIES.

 As an avid content creator and entrepreneur, with past roles as a marketing manager, co-manager, and investor, Naomi has had the unique opportunity to work on several types of high-level marketing campaigns and growth projects.
 Naomi has been in marketing, sports and media for 10 years and in a management capacity for different tech and entertainment companies for over 5 years.
 She has recruited and directly managed technology teams of over 35 people and distributed customer service in Australia and internationally.
 She has worked with startups and corporates, forming strategy across departments with up to 600 staff.
 In these roles, she has utilised high-end technology to enhance the customer experience, significantly reduced cost per acquisition and deployed different growth strategies; including sending EDMs to over 4 million people.